spandit812/docker-commands/swarm/secret.md

 <pre>
-  To store something secretly, secrets are mounted in the memory where as configs are mounted in the disk. docker secret create php-secret php/index.php docker secret ls
+  To store something secretly, secrets are mounted in the memory(temp ) where as configs are mounted in the disk (overlay2 folder). docker secret create php-secret php/index.php docker secret ls